VladislavBodikov/ClientServerATM/README.md

 #Description:
 The application represents a model of interaction between an ATM and a bank server.

+Functions:
-The application allows the user to find out the balance on the card.
+1) The application allows the user to find out the balance on the card.
+2) The application allows the user to transfer money from card to card (intrabank transfer).

 Client and Server are two Spring Boot Web apps, which connect by REST.